 If you have any questions about purchasing materials for your courses please contact your Subject Librarian:

-Your Subject Librarian will work with you to identify any additional resources needed to support the new programme or pcourse.
+We can work with you to identify any additional resources needed to support the new programme or course.

-Use Short Loan to manage limited resources (e.g. set texts, lecture notes, high-demand material).
+Use Short Loan to manage limited print resources (e.g. textbooks, lecture notes, high-demand material).
 Items placed on Short Loan can usually be used in the Library only, are issued for short periods of time, and can be booked ahead of time by students.

 Note: Short Loan is not a suitable option for a class composed of Distance students.